Sandy4321/Redis-gigaword/README.md

 abandon	32

 Word followed by its count.
 In a language model, it would be different that the counts would be replaced by _backoff_ values.
 Say, you want to write this file to redis.
 You can use the script

 <pre>
 python WritingCorpus.py filename
 </pre>

+There are more details, with more analysis, and results, in http://bit.ly/10WI73s